 Master the Airport

-Frequent travelers are willing to pay the premiums for programs like Global Entry and TSA Pre-Check.
+Frequent travelers are willing to pay the premiums for programs like Global Entry and TSA PreCheck.
 They’re easy to register for and will get you through security checkpoints in less time and with fewer hassles.
 Sometimes the smallest things, like keeping your shoes on, can make a trip more enjoyable.
+Learn more about how TSA PreCheck or Global Entry can make your travels savvier and easier.

 Organizing your personal carry-on bag is another way to expedite the boarding process.
 Hurley suggests designating a pocket or section of your carry-on bag for your driver’s license, printed ticket or phone (with airline app installed and a screenshot of your boarding pass), and passport, if necessary.